codecypher/LearnAI/code/pandas_code.md

 The reset_index assigns a new integer index to the resulting DataFrame.
 Otherwise, the index before exploding would be preserved (i.e. all the rows with a key value of A would have an index of 0).

-Combine first
+### Using combine_first

-The combine_first function serves for a specific purpose but simplifies that specific task greatly.
+The `combine_first` function serves for a specific purpose but simplifies that specific task greatly.

 If there is a row in column A with a missing value (i.e. NaN), we want it to be filled with the value of the same row in column B.